Monash-FIT3170/2025W2-Commitment/commitment/server/README.md

 - Never commit your `.env` file to version control
 - Use environment variables for sensitive data
-- Consider using MongoDB Atlas IP whitelist for additional security
+- Consider using MongoDB Atlas IP whitelist for additional security (You shouldn't have to do this as all IP addresses are allowed at the moment)
 - In production, hash passwords before storing them

 ## 🎉 Success Indicators